+The front RS232 port applies to enhanced and basic front panels.
-It is important that the baud rate and parity settings agree with the settings used on the computer or other equipment that is connected to these ports.

-The RS485 port can be connected to a computer running EnerVista UR Setup.
-This software can download and upload setting files, view measured parameters, and upgrade the relay firmware.
-A maximum of 32 relays can be daisy-chained and connected to a distributed control system (DCS), power line carrier (PLC), or a computer using the RS485 ports.
+RS232 BAUD RATE, RS485 COM2 BAUD RATE, and PARITY - The T35 is equipped with two independent serial communication ports.
+The front panel RS232 port (USB port with graphical front panel) is intended for local use.
+The rear COM2 port is RS485 and has settings for baud rate and parity.
+It is important that these parameters agree with the settings used on the computer or other equipment that is connected to these ports.
+Any of these ports can be connected to a computer running the EnerVista software, for example to download and upload setting files, view measured parameters, and upgrade the relay firmware.
+A maximum of 32 relays can be daisy-chained and connected to a DCS, PLC, or computer using the RS485 ports.
+If IEC 60870-103 is chosen as the protocol, valid baud rates are 9600 and 19200 bit/s, and valid parity is Even.

-The baud rate for standard RS485 communications can be selected as 300, 1200, 2400, 4800, 9600, 14400, 19200, 28800, 33600, 38400, 57600, or 115200 bps.

-For the RS485 port, the minimum time before the port transmits after receiving data from a host can be set.
+RS485 COM2 RESPONSE MIN TIME - This setting specifies the minimum time before the rear RS485 port transmits after receiving data from a host.
 This feature allows operation with hosts that hold the RS485 transmitter active for some time after each transmission.